alpheustangs/filego.js/README.md

 #### `merge`

-Merge the chunks from a directory to a specified path directly.
-Therefore, nothing will be returned.
+This function merges the chunks from a directory to a specified path directly.
+Therefore, nothing will be returned as a result.

 ```typescript
 import { merge } from "@filego/node";